bitcoinops/bitcoinops.github.io/_topics/en/ptlc.md

   - title: "2021 year-in-review: PTLCs for LN"
     url: /en/newsletters/2021/12/22/#ptlcsx

+  - title: Using signature adaptors with PTLCs to prove acceptance of an LN async payment
+    url: /en/newsletters/2023/02/01/#ln-async-proof-of-payment

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Hash Time Locked Contract (HTLC)